Dragomitch/HDVParserDofus2Python/DOFUS_RETRO_PRD.md

 - Kafka for event streaming

 **Frontend:**
-- React dashboard with recharts
+- Angular 20 dashboard with Angular Material and Chart.js
 - Filter by price range
 - Export to Excel/CSV
 - Responsive mobile design